Dithizone/Math398-Project/README.md

   **RadionuclideDataSlicer.py** is a short script which iterates through SpectraMatrix.csv and separates each column into their respective boxes.
 These boxes are **Box1.csv**, **Box2.csv**, **Box3.csv**, and **Box4.csv**.
 Floating point errors were introduced to several data points which is exceedingly annoying, but the introduced error doesn't change the values by more than 0.00001%, which can be seen in the Jupyter notebook **DidItSliceRightQuestionMark.ipynb**.

-  Lastly, **BoxIdentification.ipynb** proves that the radionuclides in each box are:
+  **BoxIdentification.ipynb** proves that the radionuclides in each box are:
   - Box 1: likely the KUT background
   - Box 2: Cobalt-60
   - Box 3: Cesium-137
   - Box 4: likely Technetium-99

-  It is still unknown whether the columns progress from left-to-right across the sensors in each box or weave back and forth, left-to-right then right-to-left, and it is unknown which columns correspond to the steel boxes which attenuate the source signal.
-All this can be revealed by plotting rows rather than columns for each box, though this has yet to be done.
+  In addition, at the end of BoxIdentification.ipynb, the peaks for each radionuclide are plotted as a heatmap, revealing the locations of the steel boxes.

+  **PerformingPCA.ipynb** is the notebook for all things PCA.

+  Things still to do:
+  - Prepare slides for Luttman
+  - 3D plot of PC1 vs PC2 vs PC3
+  - Box2 + Box3 + Box4 -2\*Box1
+  - Perform NMF
+  - Perform CPT